EOGrady21/vprr/README.md

 in order to analyze data and calculate relevant environmental metrics such as plankton concentration.
-Data from CTD files (`vpr_ctd_read`) and image classification (`vpr_autoid_read`) can be read in and combined into easy to work with data frames. vprr combines VPR CTD, and VPR image classifications into depth bins before calculating concentration (`vpr_roi_concentration`).
+Data from CTD files (`vpr_ctd_read`) and image classification (`vpr_autoid_read`) can be read in and combined into easy-to-use data frames. vprr combines VPR CTD, and VPR image classifications into depth bins before calculating concentration (`vpr_roi_concentration`).